tetthys/claim-dispatch/README.md

    Jobs must be **idempotent**.

 4. **Execution**
-   Queue workers handle the jobs.
+   Queue workers run the jobs.
    After success, the row is marked `processed_at`.

 ---

 ## ✅ Example Workflow

-* A `SellerTry` model is created with an `end_at` deadline.
+* A new user signs up.
-* Publisher writes a `seller.try` action log row with its ID.
+* The app publishes an `email.welcome` log with their email and a 5-minute delay.
-* Scheduler claims it when due and dispatches a `CheckSellerTry` job.
+* After 5 minutes, the scheduler claims it and dispatches `SendWelcomeEmail`.
-* The job finalizes the attempt, checks deposits, emits events.
+* The Job sends the email.
-* Safe from duplication even under concurrency.
+* Even with multiple workers, it is **dispatched exactly once**.

 ---